 Above: warning sign at Kinabatangan River

+One drop of venom from the banded sea krait or yellow-lipped sea krait (Laticauda colubrine) can kill three adult and there is no antidote.
 Sea snakes are trapped in the fishing net occasionally.
 When the unlucky fisherman is busy sorting out the fishes, he might be bitten by sea snake without knowing it, due to the anesthetic effect of the venom.
 The poison will dissolve the muscles of his body and his urine will turn into cola red color.
 At last, he dies in enormous suffering.
 Good news is – sea snakes are not aggressive unless threatened, though all sea snake species are highly venomous.
+Sometimes they approach scuba divers just out of curiosity but they mean no harm.

 Above: sea snake is more poisonous than cobra but it’s not aggressive.
 Photo from Banggi Island